 4D – in my livingroom.
 Actually a good spot, stone on stone!
-Still strange to have my own artwork on my walls, but I am sticking to that decision.
+Still strange to have my own art on the wall, but I am sticking to that decision.

 Starting a new series of paintings.
 Every wall is a door.
 Every opening is a painting.